mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 **Our System:**

 - Worked on first attempt
-- T day/night cycle is difficult to tell, but it's operational
+- Day/night cycle is difficult to tell, but it's operational
 - Species behaviors properly differentiated with colors

 ![[our-system-prompt1-initial.mp4]]